williamzhou0812/touchscreen_server_stanley/README.md

 * Install [MySQL](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)

+* Note down the generated password (Change temporary password to the one you like later via `MySQL Workbench`)

 * MySQL Workbench is a GUI tool to view and alter the tables and data in the database

 * Install [Python 2.x](https://www.python.org/downloads/)